With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Step #4: Boost Your Winning Ads and Drop Your Losers

-After publishing your ad, let it run for two week and analyze the data.
+After publishing your ad, let it run for two weeks.
+Then it’s time to analyze the data.

 Here’s a screenshot of my ad dashboard: